Matthias84/awesome-flying-fpv/README.md

 * [SearchWing](https://www.hs-augsburg.de/searchwing/de/willkommen/) A Search and Rescue RC airplane for visual inspection of huge areas on sea to rescue people from refugee boats at the EU sea border.
 Waterproof to land beside the SAR mothership.
 * [Dronecoria](https://dronecoria.org) octocopter made from wood as heavy lift to drop seeds
-* [Crazyflie](https://www.bitcraze.io/documentation/system/platform/) a not so FPV drone that uses custom modules and different technology for swarm controll
+* [Crazyflie](https://www.bitcraze.io/documentation/system/platform/) a not so FPV drone that uses custom modules and different technology for swarm control
-* [Wifree-copter](https://open-diy-projects.com/wifree-copter/) easy 3D printed copter that uses RPI as WIFI remote controll with App
+* [Wifree-copter](https://open-diy-projects.com/wifree-copter/) easy 3D printed copter that uses RPI as WIFI remote control with App

 ## Security & Safety